 The title of Chapter 34 ("Fool's Gambit") is both a reference to the insanity of Harry's Crazy Enough to Work plan and the name of a chess strategy which relies on acting fast, Refuge in Audacity and taking the opponent offguard.
 Much like Harry's plan.

-It Gets Better: one criticism is that the story starts slowly and takes a few chapters to find its stride.
+Slow Paced Beginning: One criticism is that the story starts slowly and takes a few chapters to find its stride.